louMoxy/project-nightingale/content/_index.md

   content: It’s simple – join the study via the uMotif app and record a few bits of
     information each day to track your symptoms and movement.
-If you have a wearable device (like a FitBit/Apple Watch), the app will connect with it and automatically track sleep and exercise data.Currently, data recorded relating specifically to a patient’s quality of life – i.e. work, sleep, exercise and flares, is poorly recorded and can be subjective and prone to recall bias (a patient trying to remember how their sleep has been affected over the last year, how many flares they have had etc).
+If you have a wearable device (like a FitBit/Apple Watch), the app will connect with it and automatically track sleep and exercise data.
+Currently, data recorded relating specifically to a patient’s quality of life – i.e. work, sleep, exercise and flares, is poorly recorded and can be subjective and prone to recall bias (a patient trying to remember how their sleep has been affected over the last year, how many flares they have had etc).
 This app makes it easy!